QunQun Price Reaches $0.0058 on Major Exchanges (QUN)

 QunQun Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as QunQun directly using U.S. dollars.
-Investors seeking to trade QunQun should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase QunQun using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as QunQun directly using US dollars.
+Investors seeking to acquire QunQun should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy QunQun using one of the exchanges listed above.

 Receive News & Updates for QunQun Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for QunQun and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.